Beautyberry is a tough and fast growing native shrub that produces an amazing display of bright magenta berries in the fall.

 - Hardy in USDA hardiness zones 7, 8, 9, and 10

-The small pink flowers open in early summer while the berries start ripening and turn purple mid-September in central North Carolina.
+The small pink flowers open in mid-summer while the berries start ripening and turn purple mid-September in central North Carolina.

 How to grow

 Beautyberry is adaptable, quick to establish, and drought tolerant.
 Grow in full sun to part shade – will grow in shade, but flower and berry production will be sparse.
-The secret to growing beautyberry is planting in well-drained soil as plants suffer when exposed to too much moisture.
+The secret to growing beautyberry is planting in moist, but well-drained soil as plants suffer when exposed to soil that stays too wet.

 Care and maintenance